AminebajjiDEV/WeatherBird--APP/README.md

 This capstone project for my web development bootcamp involves building a website using the Express/Node.js platform and the Axios HTTP client.
 The website integrates a chosen public API from the Public API Lists, allowing interaction with the API to retrieve data and present it in a user-friendly manner.

+### The app is Hosted Live for free on Render.com Please note that the app can be slow when using due to me using the free plan on Render.com!

 ## Objectives
     - Develop an understanding of how to integrate public APIs into web projects.
     - Gain practical experience using Express/Node.js for server-side programming.